xluciadh/bio-volumentations/docs/source/examples.rst

 Example: Transforming Multiple Images of the Same Target Type
 *************************************************************
-Although there are only three target types, one input arbitrary number of images to any transformation.
-To achieve this, one has to define the value of the :class:`targets` argument when creating a :class:`Compose` object.
+You can input arbitrary number of inputs to any transformation.
+To achieve this, you has to define the keywords (names) for the individual inputs when creating the :class:`Compose` object.

-The value of :class:`targets` must be a list with exactly 3 items: a list with keys of :class:`image`-type targets, a list with keys of :class:`mask`-type targets, and a list with keys of :class:`float_mask`-type targets.
+The value of :class:`targets` must be a list with exactly 3 items: a list with keys of :class:`image`-type targets, a list with keys of :class:`mask`-type targets, and a list with keys of :class:`float mask`-type targets.
 The specified keys will then be used to input the images to the transformation call as well as to extract the transformed images from the outputted dictionary.

+Specifically, you can define :class:`image`-type target keywords using the :class:`img_keywords` parameter - its value must be a tuple of strings, each string representing a single keyword.
+Similarly, there are the :class:`mask_keywords`, :class:`fmask_keywords`, :class:`keypoints_keywords`, :class:`bboxes_keywords`, and :class:`value_keywords` parameters for other target types.
+Importantly, there must be an :class:`image`-type target with the keyword :class:`'image'`.
-The keys can be any valid dictionary keys; most importantly, they must be unique across all target types.
+Otherwise, the keywords can be any valid dictionary keys, and they must be unique within each target type.

+You do not need to use all specified keywords in a transformation call.
+However, at least the :class:`image` keyword target must be present in each transformation call.
-You don't need to feed an image for each target to the transformation call: in our example below, we have four targets (two :class:`image`, one :class:`mask`, and one :class:`float_mask`), but we only transform three images.
+In our example below, there are seven target keywords defined: four keywords defined explicitly (two for :class:`image`, one for :class:`mask`, and one for :class:`float mask`) and three defined implicitly (for :class:`value`, :class:`key points`, and :class:`bounding boxes`), but we only transform three targets.

 You cannot define your own target types; that would require re-implementing all existing transforms.